-In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:
+In addition to the general static rules of TTCN-3 given in clauses 5 and 21 and shown in table 15, the following restrictions apply:

 - a) The name given by the first Expression shall be a charstring value and when assigned it shall appear as the first argument of the create function. - b) The host id given by the second Expression shall be a charstring value and, when assigned, it shall appear as the second argument of the create function.